Unión Supe

 Unión Supe is a Peruvian football club, from the city of Supe, Barranca, Lima.
 It was founded in 1954 and currently plays in the Copa Perú.

 History

-In the 2008 Copa Perú, the club classified to the National Stage, but was eliminated by Colegio Nacional de Iquitos in the quarterfinals.
+In the 2008 Copa Perú, the club qualified to the National Stage, but was eliminated by Colegio Nacional de Iquitos in the quarterfinals.

 In the 2009 Copa Perú, the club was eliminated in the Departmental Stage by the Deportivo Independiente Miraflores of Miraflores in the quarterfinals.